GuuhaN/chief-it/readme.md

 - Reload the page to pull all data from the backend.
 - Each page reload simulates the next day.
 - Making order based on the day.
 If there is no item for something, you get an 206 or 404 based on one or two products not available.

+IMPROVEMENTS:
+- Seperate controllers for each domain
+- Folder structure of every componenet in Angular
+- Shared module loader
+- Bug fixes